-That the San Diego Housing Commission (Housing Commission) recommend that the Housing Authority of the City of San Diego (Housing Authority) take the following actions:
+That the San Diego Housing Commission (Housing Commission) Board of Commissioners (Board) recommend that the Housing Authority of the City of San Diego (Housing Authority) take the following actions:

-- 1) Approve the proposed tentative three-year Memorandum of Understanding (MOU) [Attachment 1 Tentative Agreement and Attachment 2 Redline of MOU] between the Housing Commission and Service Employees International Union (SEIU), Local 221 (collectively "Parties"); - 2) Authorize the President & Chief Executive Officer (President & CEO), or designee, to implement the changes being proposed for represented employees and implement them for the non-represented employees of the Housing Commission as well, as has been the past practice of the Housing Commission; - 3) Authorize the President & CEO, or designee, to substitute the funding sources with other available funding sources so long as the total program/project budget amount after substitution does not exceed the approved total budget, should the operational need arise or should such actions be to the benefit of the Housing Commission and its mission.
-Funding substitutions will be memorialized in an Informational Report at the next scheduled Housing Commission Board Meeting, as approved by the Housing Commission Board of Commissioners from time to time; and - 4) Authorize the President & CEO, or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form approved by General Counsel, and to take such actions as are necessary and/or appropriate to implement these approvals.
+- Approve the proposed Tentative Agreement (Attachment 1) for a two-year Memorandum of Understanding (MOU) (Attachment 2) between the Housing Commission and Service Employees International Union (SEIU), Local 221 (collectively "Parties"), which SEIU, Local 221 ratified on September 13, 2022. - 2) Authorize the President & Chief Executive Officer (President & CEO), or designee, to implement the changes being proposed for represented employees and implement applicable changes for the non-represented employees of the Housing Commission as well, as has been the Housing Commission's past practice. - 3) Authorize the President & CEO, or designee, to substitute the funding sources with other available funding sources so long as the total program/project budget amount after substitution does not exceed the approved total budget, should the operational need arise or should such actions be to the benefit of the Housing Commission and its mission; and - 4) Authorize the President & CEO, or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form approved by General Counsel, and to take such actions as are necessary and/or appropriate to implement these approvals, provided that a copy of the documents, signed as to form by General Counsel, are submitted to each Housing Commissioner.

-April 28, 2016 Memorandum of Understanding with Service Employees International Union, Local 221 Page 2
+September 14, 2022 Tentative Agreement for a Memorandum of Understanding with Service Employees International Union, Local 221 Page 2